Boughten52/D0020E/README.md

 sensors and tools, and it is used for e.g. studying human behaviour.
 The lab is currently lacking a system that easily connects different types of sensors and this project aims to meet that need.

-Refer to the [GitHub Page](https://boughten52.github.io/D0020E/) for installation and run instructions as well as how to add new input and output.
+Refer to the [GitHub Page](https://boughten52.github.io/D0020E/) for installation and run instructions as well as instructions on how to add new input or output.